annchirackal/Insurance-Fraud-Detection---End-to-End-Project/README.md

 ![alt text](<Road Map.jpeg>)

 ### Data Description
-The client will send data in multiple sets of files in batches at a given location.
 The data contains the following attributes:
 Features:
 - months_as_customer: It denotes the number of months for which the customer is associated with the insurance company.